 Fraunhofer Institute for Factory Operation and Automation, Research institute and automation center in Magdeburg, Germany.

-The Fraunhofer Institute for Factory Operation and Automation develops technological solutions for manufacturing processes, specializing in robotics, production planning, and control systems.
+The Fraunhofer Institute for Factory Operation and Automation is a research facility in Magdeburg focusing on solutions for manufacturing processes.
+The center develops systems for robotics, production planning, and automated control with emphasis on practical industrial applications.

-The institute began its operations in 1991 and received official establishment status in 1992, marking the beginning of its industrial automation research journey.
+The institute began operations in 1991 and received official status as a research facility in 1992.
+This founding period marked the start of its work in industrial automation research.

 The institute maintains strong connections with German manufacturing industries, supporting both large corporations and medium-sized enterprises through collaborative research projects.